alexbfree/thesis/src/chapter-7.md

 ![Figure X: Some of the many aspects of metadata that might exist about a datapoint or dataset](./src/figs/figX-metadata.png)

-It is notable that many of these facets are not explicitly recorded today, or would take significant work to capture; nonetheless, this exploration can serve as a useful reference for how information can be better contextualised (supporting context-based and associative information management as described in [2.2.2](#2.2.2)).
+These facets can be mapped back to the 5 W's that collectively make up the user's _context_ [@abowd2000; #2.2.2-contextual].
+It is notable that many of these facets are not explicitly recorded today, or would take significant work to capture; nonetheless, this exploration can serve as a useful reference for how information can be better contextualised (supporting the context-based and associative information management described in [2.2.2](#2.2.2-contextual)).
 Taking a step back to view this lack of metadata at a more conceptual level, leads us to the next insight:

 | **INSIGHT 5: We Must Know Data's Provenance** |{#insight-5}
 |:-------------------------------------------------------------------------|